 However they are particularly notable for mature or veteran trees occurring as individuals or small groups of trees in grazed grassland, a form of ‘wood pasture’.

 Priority Habitat details

 Parkland is a local priority habitat because of its national status, its local significance, the plants, animals and birds it supports, and the opportunity for its conservation in Barnsley.

 Veteran trees are important for biodiversity and included in this local priority habitat whether in parkland or elsewhere.

 Urban parks with origins in the 19 century are also significant as habitats where they contain older trees and features.

-Barnsley parklands were developed in the 17th to early 19th centuries; most of the larger parks in Barnsley replaced medieval deer parks.
+Barnsley historic parklands were developed in the 17th to early 19th centuries; with some replacing medieval deer parks.

 In the 19th century urban parks, like Locke Park, were developed.